hemjs/gather/README.md

 - **Conflict resolution:** Reliable merging and conflict resolution ensure predictable behavior and consistent settings.

 Defining a configuration consists of constructing a `Gather` and merging objects and joining arrays from any number of providers.

-Gather throws errors for invalid providers or during merging inconsistencies.
-Check the console for helpful error messages.

 ## Features